AISquaredInc/aisquared/README.md

 ### aisquared.base

 The `aisquared.base` subpackage contains two classes, the `DocumentPredictor` and the `ImagePredictor` classes, which streamline document prediction and image prediction using locally-saved models.
 These classes abstract away the steps required in the `ModelConfiguration` class.
 However, just like the `ModelConfiguration` class, objects of these classes support the `.compile()` method; using this method creates the `.air` file as well.

+### aisquared.remote

+The `aisquared.remote` subpackage contains utilities and classes for interacting with cloud-based resources for deploying and managing models and results.
+Currently, we have the following client objects:

+- `AWSClient`
+  - This client facilitates the interaction with AWS cloud storage